Automattic/wp-calypso/client/extensions/woocommerce/state/sites/settings/general/README.md

 ### `areSettingsGeneralLoaded( state, [siteId] )`

 Whether the general settings list has been successfully loaded from the server.
 Optional `siteId`, will default to currently selected site.

-### `areSettingsGeneralLoading( state, [siteId] )`

-Whether the general settings list is currently being retrieved from the server.
-Optional `siteId`, will default to currently selected site.

 ### `getPaymentCurrencySettings( state, siteId: number )`